 The maps (Figures 1 and 2) show either the density of animals, with a small map to show how this compares with the density of holdings, or vice versa.
-The maps are as expected and show that holdings in GB are diffusely spread across England and Wales with focal areas of greater holding density in the south-west, south-east and western parts of England and in south Wales.
-There are relatively few holdings in Scotland.
-There are a few focal areas of high population density in the south west, midlands and northern parts of England and these are likely to be relatively few, but very large dairy goat units.
-Outside of these focal areas the density is below one goat per km.
+The maps reflect the common understanding of the population, in comparison with previous years, and show that goat holdings in GB are diffusely spread across England and Wales with focal areas of greater goat holding density in the south-west, south-east and western parts of England and in south Wales.
+There are relatively few goat holdings in Scotland.
+There are a few focal areas of high goat population density in the south west, midlands and northern parts of England and these are likely to be relatively few, but very large dairy goat units.
+Outside of these focal areas the density is below one goat per km2.